Let me guide you to Foz do Iguaçu, worldwide known for its spectacular waterfalls.

-In addition to just walking along the falls, you can also hike some trails through the park and for instance, do some kayaking or getting really close to the falls on a dinghy ride.
+In addition to just walking along the falls, you can also hike some trails through the park and for instance, do some kayaking or get really close to the falls on a dinghy ride.
 All these extras also cost…extra.

 A Different Perspective

-Supposedly, you get the most spectacular however also the most expensive view from a helicopter.
-Whereby a 10-minute flight over the National Park and the Iguaçu Falls sets you back 430 R$ and the 35-minute flight over the Iguaçu National Park, Itaipú Hydroelectric Plant, and Three Borders Landmark costs about a 4,360 R$.
+Supposedly, you get the most spectacular but also the most expensive view from a helicopter.
+Whereby a 10-minute flight over the National Park and the Iguaçu Falls sets you back 430 R$ and the 35-minute flight over the Iguaçu National Park, Itaipú Hydroelectric Plant, and Three Borders Landmark costs about 4,360 R$.

 Phone: +55 – 45 – 35 29 74 74